ashrithr/ankus/README.md

 To quickly deploy big-data clusters like hadoop, hbase or cassandra in the cloud, follow these steps:

 Ankus is a configuration based deployment platform, so deployments should be specified as files written in YAML.
-So, for the sake of convience example configurations are provided in `conf` directory for several sample deployment(s) which could be used as baseline templates.
+So, for the sake of convience example configurations are provided in `conf` directory for several sample deployment(s) which can be used as baseline templates.

 1. Modify the configuration in (*conf* directory of where you installed ankus), for convenience ankus comes with pre-built configurations for aws, rackspace and local install modes.
 	* If you are working with aws use `conf/ankus_conf_cloud_aws_example.yaml` as a base line template for configuration